MarkDBlackwell/rabbit_starter/README.markdown

 ## Requirements
   You need to have

-* tmm1-amqp gem version 0.6.4 or later
+* amqp gem version 0.6.4 or later

 * rabbitMQ server version 1.6.0 or later